Skip to main content

 For much of its life De Montfort Hall has been associated with live music.
 Generations of Leicestrians have witnessed their favourite performers on stage in our 2,000 capacity auditorium – or in the green of our gardens during outdoor festivals.

 It’s true that almost every popular recording artist of the 20th century has played or sung a note on our historic stage.
-Among this impossibly long list we can count The Beatles, Led Zeppelin, The Clash, Ella Fitzgerald, The Rolling Stones, Jimi Hendrix, Louis Armstrong, The Glenn Miller Orchestra, The Beach Boys, David Bowie, Buddy Holly and Chuck Berry.
+Among this impossibly long list we can count The Beatles, Led Zeppelin, The Clash, Ella Fitzgerald, The Rolling Stones, Jimi Hendrix, Louis Armstrong, The Glenn Miller Orchestra, The Beach Boys, David Bowie, Buddy Holly, Bob Dylan and Chuck Berry.

 In more recent years we’ve had U2, Tina Turner, Iron Maiden, The Smiths, New Order, AC/DC, The Prodigy, The Stone Roses, Glen Campbell, Patti Smith, Amy Winehouse, Gary Barlow and Adele.